liudonghua123/composite-idclass/README.md

 ![](https://cdn-images-1.medium.com/max/1600/1*cbhwPB6b__kElasmzvYcug.png)
 <span class="figcaption_hack">Department-Employee</span>

-Now I’m gonna explain how this relationship with composite keys implement in Spring boot application written in Java.
+Now I'm gonna explain how this relationship with composite keys implement in Spring boot application written in Java.
 First we have to create Employee and Department model classes separately.
 And two separate classes for Composite keys.
 To be clear Employee entity will be used as the example.